-Letter Percentage Letter Percentage

-Grade Range Grade Range
+Letter Grade Percentage Range

+Α 100 - 93

+A- 92 - 90

+B+ 89 - 87

-А 100 - 93 В 86 - 83
+В 86 - 83

-A- 92 - 90 B- 82 - 80
+B- 82 - 80

-B+ 89 - 87 F 79 - 0
+F 79 - 0

-- B. Grade Policies in NURS Courses - 1.
-There will be no grade rounding of any NURS courses. - 2.
-A nursing student MUST complete ALL nursing courses (NURS prefix courses) with a minimum grade of B- (80%) or they will not be allowed to progress in the nursing program. - BSN PL and PN students must obtain an average score of 80% on all exams, quizzes and ATI Tests prior to calculating the awarded points for assignments and projects in the determination of the final course grade. - a.
-Courses that are exempt from this rule are: NURS 135, NURS 195, NURS 315, NURS 415, NURS 427, NURS 433, NURS 496 and all courses offered in the Concurrent/Completion Track. - 4.
-Students must take their program courses at the campus to which they were accepted. - 5.
-After acceptance into the Nursing program, a nursing student must complete all science courses at Davenport University with a minimum of Grade of a C+ (77%) as per the Undergraduate Catalog DU grading scale. - 6.
+B. Grade Policies in NURS Courses

+- 1. There will be no grade rounding of any NURS courses. - 2.
+A nursing student MUST complete ALL nursing courses (NURS prefix courses) with a minimum grade of B- (80%) or they will not be allowed to progress in the nursing program. - 3.
+BSN PL students must obtain an average score of 80% on all exams, quizzes and ATI Tests prior to calculating the awarded points for assignments and projects in the determination of the final course grade. - Courses that are exempt from this rule are: NURS 135, NURS 315, NURS 415, NURS 427, NURS 433, NURS 496 and all courses offered in the Concurrent/Completion Track. - 4.
+Students must take their program courses at the campus to which they were accepted.
+Requests for exceptions to this rule must be placed in writing and directed to the Program Director of the campus in which the student was originally accepted. - 5.
+After enrolling into the Nursing program, a nursing student must complete all science courses at Davenport University with a minimum of Grade of a C+ (77%) as per the Undergraduate Catalog DU grading scale.
+Requests for exceptions to this rule must be placed in writing and directed to the Department Chair of Nursing. - 6.
 A minimum cumulative GPA of 2.70 is required in the nursing major for graduation.
+Students not meeting this standard will not be allowed to progress to graduation.

+C. Attendance

-Students not attaining both of these standards will not be allowed to progress to graduation. - C. Attendance - Attendance and participation in class, lab and clinical is required.
+- Attendance and participation in class, lab and clinical is required.
 The state dictates minimal contact hour requirements that are rigidly upheld by the university.
 Some of that instructional time is used for tests.
 The university's expectation is that classes will meet for the entire assigned time.
 Please refer to the University's Attendance Policy.
-Attendance may affect your grade in course. - Attendance is mandatory for ALL clinical and lab experiences.
-The student will be required to complete the designated number of clinical hours specific to the clinical rotation for successful completion of the clinical rotation. - D. Instructor class policies class and tests, as well as completing assignments on time, shows respect, caring and consideration for classmates and faculty.
+Attendance may affect your grade in courses. - 2.
+Attendance is mandatory for ALL clinical and lab experiences.
+The student will be required to complete the designated number of clinical hours specific to the clinical rotation for successful completion of the clinical rotation.

+D. Instructor class policies

+Adherence to deadlines for assignments and scheduled timeframes for classes and other scheduled activities is a professional behavior that is highly valued in the Nursing Profession.
+Arriving on-time to class and tests, as well as completing assignments on time, shows respect, caring and consideration for classmates and faculty.
 Late submissions and tardiness are subject to the consequences as outlined below.

-Adherence to deadlines for assignments and scheduled timeframes for classes and other scheduled activities is a professional behavior that is highly valued in the Nursing Profession.
-Arriving on-time to